IWK Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program

 Preparing Your TRIC Grant

-- Information about the TRIC program is found in the TRIC Application Guidelines document (resources and documents are available below).
+- Information about the TRIC program is found in the TRIC Application Guidelines document (additional resources and documents are available below).

 - To ensure that you are using the most recent TRIC guidelines and application forms, please check this website prior to preparing your grant application.
 Updates are made to improve these documents after each funding competition.

-- Application deadlines are November 1 and May 1 at 4:00 pm.
-When these dates fall on a weekend or holiday, the deadline will be the following business day at 4:00 pm.
+- When the deadline date falls on a weekend or holiday, the deadline will be the following business day at 4:00 p.m.

 - Research Design: Any study design is acceptable as long as it is robust and appropriate for the purposes of the research.
 The evidence from the research needs to be convincing and inform a feasible plan for healthcare improvement that can be successfully implemented and supported by the healthcare system.
 Research designs may include, but are not limited to, RCTs, systematic reviews, surveys and observational studies.